Venezuela arrests ex-oil bosses for graft in widening purge

 Oil industry sources say Maduro is using the graft probe to sideline political rivals and consolidate his grip on a sector that, despite falling investment and output, brings in more than 90 percent of the cash-strapped country’s export income.

-The unpopular leftist appears to be seeking to shore up his position ahead of a presidential vote in 2018, when he is poised to seek reelection despite an economic crisis that has sparked food shortages and the world’s highest inflation.
+The unpopular leftist appears to be seeking to shore up his position ahead of a presidential vote in 2018, when he is poised to seek re-election despite an economic crisis that has sparked food shortages and the world’s highest inflation.

 After surviving major political protests and pushing through a controversial pro-government legislative superbody, Maduro is feeling empowered, according to government insiders and opposition politicians.